Going onstage (www.esplanade.com).

 A santur is a hammered dulcimer instrument.

-Did you know that this instrument was brought all over the the Middle East as part of trade?
+What that means is that a musician plays it by hitting the strings with special hammers.
+The santur was invented in ancient Iran and Mesopotamia (modern-day Iraq).
+It was also brought all over the the Middle East as part of trade.
 Over time, each place adapted the instrument to their liking.
 It is believed that the santur is the ancestor to instruments such as the Chinese yangqin, the Middle Eastern and North African qanun and the European harpsichord.

 6